-It seems the Apple App Store has suddenly awakened from a deep, three-year slumber; after a period of relative stagnation in the number of new apps since 2022, 2025 witnessed an unprecedented explosion in the number of programs submitted to the store.
-The secret isn’t magic; it’s Artificial Intelligence, which decided to put on a programmer’s hat and give everyone and anyone the ability to launch their own app.
-This sudden surge is not just a fleeting statistic, but a radical shift that could change the face of the App Store as we know it, for better or… for worse.
+It seems the Apple App Store has suddenly awakened from a deep three-year slumber.
+After a period of relative stagnation in the number of new apps since 2022, 2025 witnessed an unprecedented explosion in the number of programs submitted to the store.
+The secret isn’t magic; it’s artificial intelligence, which has decided to put on a programmer’s hat and give everyone and their dog the ability to launch their own app.
+This sudden surge is not just a passing statistic, but a radical shift that could change the face of the App Store as we know it, whether for the better or… for the worse.

 The Real Numbers Behind the Programming Explosion

-During 2025, the number of new app submission requests for iOS grew by 24%, but the real peak occurred in December of the same year, with numbers jumping by 60% compared to the previous year.
-Although some reports circulated an exaggerated figure reaching 84%, documented data from entities like Sensor Tower and Wells Fargo Securities confirm that the increase remains staggering even without exaggerations.
-This sudden breaking of the three-year plateau indicates that we are not just facing a casual increase, but a structural change in how apps are created.
+During 2025, the number of new app submission requests for iOS grew by 24%, but the real peak occurred in December of the same year, where numbers jumped by 60% compared to the previous year.
+Although some reports circulated an exaggerated figure reaching 84%, documented data from sources like Sensor Tower and Wells Fargo Securities confirm that the increase remains staggering even without exaggerations.
+This sudden break in the three-year plateau indicates that we are not looking at a mere incidental increase, but a structural change in how apps are made.

 It is important here to distinguish between “new apps” and the number of downloads or revenue; what we are talking about here is the “supply” or the number of programs trying to reserve a spot on your devices.
 Apple, as usual, does not publish transparent data about the number of rejected requests or the categories experiencing this growth, which forces us to rely on third-party market tracking tools to understand what is happening behind the scenes of app reviews in Cupertino.